BlackBerry Classic: Reception

-The BlackBerry Classic received generally positive reviews from critics, with average ratings of 7/10.
-TechRadar gave a 3.5/5 score, praising the speed of the web browser and messaging services, but expressing disappointment toward a lack of apps and the phone's physical weight.
+TechRadar gave the Classic a 3.5 out of 5, noting that the device was "robust" and comfortable to use, its keyboard and support for the navigation schemes used by older BlackBerry phones, as well as the business-, security-, and power user-focused features of BlackBerry 10.
+The device was panned for its performance, lack of major third-party apps, battery life, and the quality of its cameras.
+In conclusion, it was felt that the Classic appealed best to those who were long-time BlackBerry users, but that some of its paradigms would present a learning curve to newcomers, and that "the Classic is a difficult phone to rank: it's like the greatest Bond movie ever, as long as you're really into your Bond movies–and specifically the old Connery and Moore ones before everything went a bit Jason Bourne."

+CNET similarly praised the Classic as a "fantastic productivity phone for old-school QWERTY junkies", praising its use of BlackBerry's "signature design", its "satisfying" keyboard, OS features such as BlackBerry Blend and keyboard shortcuts, the availability of Android apps, and the device's performance within its intended, business-oriented use cases.
+It was felt that its camera was "serviceable", and that its small, square screen was "uncomfortably small", "hampers all activities except composing and editing text", and presented scaling issues when running Android apps.

 Sales

 In March 2015, financial firm Morgan Stanley issued a report claiming both the BlackBerry Passport and Classic were "not selling" and that only 8,000 units combined were sold in that financial quarter.
 According to The Guardian, general sales had reached $793 million, which was below BlackBerry's $927 million expectations.

 On July 5, 2016, BlackBerry announced that it would cease production of the Classic globally.
 This ignited speculation that the Classic had been the last BlackBerry with a physical keyboard and with BlackBerry 10.
 However, on July 26, 2016, the company hinted that another model with a traditional keyboard was "coming shortly".
 Previously, COO Marty Beard had debunked the rumours about the end of BlackBerry 10.